olcf/hands-on-with-frontier/challenges/Python_QML_Basics/README.md

     train_model(rank,world_size)
 ```

 The next three layers define much of the quantum-related part of the code.
-The first puts the qubits into superposition.
+The first `H_layer` puts the qubits into superposition.
 As defined above, this means that the qubits are initialized to have an output of either 1 or 0 with 50% odds.
 This weighting changes depending on the operations of other gates later in the circuit.
 Already sounds like a Convolutional Neural Network right?
 H or Hadamard gates are the gates needed to put a qubit in superposition, so the `H_layer` function just does that for each qubit.

 ```python
 def H_layer(nqubits):